Best Bass Guitars to Buy in November 2025

 Fender Squier Debut Series Precision Bass Guitar, Beginner Guitar, with 2-Year Warranty, Includes Free Lessons, Black with Matte Finish

-- FREE FENDER PLAY SUBSCRIPTION FOR THOUSANDS OF INSTRUCTIONAL LESSONS.
+- INCLUDES FENDER PLAY SUBSCRIPTION FOR TONS OF FREE INSTRUCTIONAL VIDEOS.

 Ibanez GSRM20BWNF MiKro - Walnut Flat

-- DURABLE POPLAR BODY AND MAPLE NECK FOR LASTING PERFORMANCE.
+- DURABLE DESIGN: STURDY POPLAR BODY AND MAPLE NECK CONSTRUCTION.

 Bass guitars differ from regular guitars in a few key ways.
 Firstly, bass guitars typically have fewer strings than regular guitars, with most bass guitars having four strings compared to the six strings of a standard guitar.
 The strings on a bass guitar are also thicker and longer than those on a regular guitar, producing a lower pitch sound.